mDarcy9/ElectroHub.rw/README.md

 ## Project Title

-**ElectroHub.rw - Online Electronics Store**
+**ElectroHub.rw**

 ---

 ## Platform Used

-- Wix (No-Code Website Builder)
+- Wix

 ---

 ## Project Description

-ElectroHub.rw is an online electronics store designed to help customers browse and purchase electronic products conveniently.
-The website provides product information, pricing, company details, and contact information in a user-friendly interface.
+ElectroHub.rw is an online electronics store developed using Wix.
+The website enables customers to browse various electronic products, view product information, and contact the store through a dedicated contact page.
+The platform provides a simple and user-friendly interface that makes it easy for users to navigate between pages and explore available products.

 ---